markovalenko/task_01/README.md

 **level two**

+I can search for:

+username
+location
+programming language
+I can navigate through the results with pagination.

 Application should be done with react, redux, webpack, eslint, styling depends on a developer, feel free to use what you want.
 Code should be covered with tests.